khadas/khadas_docs/android/source/vim4/ChangeBootAnimation.md

 ## Explanation of Bootanimation Content
 Android boot animation is composed of a series of PNG pictures that act as frames of a continuous animation.
 Each PNG frame is saved in a compressed format.

-The boot animation file name is `Bootanimation.zip`, the format is `.zip` and the compression method is `store`.
+The boot animation file name is `bootanimation.zip`, the format is `.zip` and the compression method is `store`.

 The animation file includes one `desc.txt` file and directories labelled `part0` to `part4`.